 Other residents praised the city council for moving forward with the game rooms because of the jobs and revenue they would provide.

 At the moment, one game room has gone through the necessary steps, received their permit, and is open for business.
 The Jackpot Junction is the first of five game rooms to open its doors.
 From the outside, the only thing indicating its game room status is the sign.
 Inside, the rows of slot machines look a lot like a Vegas casino floor minus the coins tumbling into trays.

 Four more businesses are in the offing.
 It’s yet to be seen how the town will react to these new game rooms, but the hope is that regulating them will limit the crime associated with illegal rooms.

 TGROA not reinventing the wheel with their ordinances

 Elsa is the seventh city working with TGROA to establish viable game rooms.
 And Flores is not reinventing the wheel here.
 He uses a template ordinance that he tailors to each city through specific rules and regulations.
 It’s the product of trial and error and a compilation of the best legal arguments available.

 In that sense, what he’s doing at the local level is similar to what regulators have been doing at the state level.
+The results have even prompted members of the Rio Grande Valley to urge their elected state officials to expand legal gambling.
 The fact that his services have resonated with rural South Texas speaks to the fact that regulated gaming, in whatever form, is a way to end corruption and provide a sustainable revenue stream for the community.